 You can’t have a perfect brand, just like how there is no such thing as a perfect person.
 But you can come close to it by personifying who you authentically are by what you do and how you act.
 There are no perfect brands, but there are likable brands, and likeability can get you pretty far in the business world.

 Every brand has a collection of tools that unite to exemplify who they are, such as logos, brand colors, products, voices, fonts, and so much more.
 These tools come together and affect how the brand is perceived.
 Like a domino effect, when one aspect crumbles, the others lose their acclaim.

 In this complete guide, you are going to navigate every part of the brand-building process from scratch to construct a strong foundation for your business.

 Humans are visual creatures.
 You're more likely to remember a visually attractive message than just words.
 As you follow this logic, the importance of logos in business branding is hard to underestimate.

 Your business logo is a widespread communication tool that appears across all product packaging, website, digital banners, annual report, business cards, and more.
 It's the face of your brand that's seen by all your key stakeholders, particularly your customers.

 Moreover, the design of a logo can have a substantial impact on brand performance and customer behavior.
 A logo's simplicity or complexity can influence investors' funding decisions, and its symmetry or asymmetry can boost brand equity.

 Irrespective of the size of your business, it needs an identity.
 Your customers should know who you are, and a logo is the best way to achieve that.
 It can make you stand out and create your own unique space.

-Here are five reasons why your business should have a great logo.
+Here are three reasons why your business should have a great logo.